aroxred/aroxred/README.md

 # hello 😳👉👈

-I code stuff for fun
+I code stuff for fun and play league of legends
-that's it!
+that's it